 Before you customize the graphics and messaging for your construction signs, you must pick a material.
 The type of material may dictate the design for your banner graphics and branding ideas.
 These are the most common materials used for outdoor construction fences or barricade signs.

 - Corrugated Plastic Signage – Also known as coroplast, corrugated plastic is often used for temporary signs.
 This lightweight and durable material is typically used for directional and event signs, making them a good option for pedestrian traffic.

 - Aluminum Signage – Typically reserved for smaller safety or regulation signage, aluminum is rigid, durable, and perfect for long-term outdoor construction signage.

-- Fabric Signage - Made from polyester, lightweight, durable, and eco-friendly, job site fabric banners are great for branding materials that need to be reused again and again.
+- Fabric Signage – Made from polyester, lightweight, durable, and eco-friendly, fabric banners or signs are great for banners that can be reused again and again.
 They are easy to clean, store, and transport.